KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 ### Tree Chopping Memory Mechanics

 The game can only remember the 10 most recently-struck trees at a time.
 After the 11th tree is hit, the 1st tree's state is wiped from the memory and can be harvested again.
 However, if a previously harvested tree is struck again **BEFORE** this, it will be moved back into the sequence as the most recently updated item.
 Partial harvests also count the same as full harvest or re-harvest.
+Tree types that have been capped still contribute to the chopping memory, allowing for very unbalanced hybrid routes (like 1 cuihua to 10 cedar) to function even if one of the types have been capped.

 ### Unholy Harvesting Methods